TODAY Show’s Savannah Guthrie talks to 8 On Your Side about Lakeland passenger who landed plane

 With the assistance of air traffic controllers, namely Robert Morgan, he safely landed at Palm Beach International airport.

-“He knows that God was present with him in that cockpit and it was a profound experience for him and it’s a profound experience to hear about it and share it too,” said Guthrie.
+“He knows that God was present with him in that cockpit and it was a profound experience for him and it’s a profound experience to hear about it and share it too,” Guthrie said.

-Guthrie says the interview will make people ask themselves – what would I do in a crisis?
+Guthrie said the interview will make people ask themselves – what would I do in a crisis?

 “I think I would cry, panic, say my prayers, I don’t think I would even, I think I would just be in a panic.
 I just don’t think I could have done what he did, remotely,” she said.